Clarity-Digital-Twin/yc-cofounder-bot/docs/archive/HOW_IT_ACTUALLY_WORKS.md

 ## THE PROBLEM WE NEED TO FIX:

 The decision engine isn't properly calling GPT-5-thinking to generate messages.
 It's returning YES but no draft.
 Need to fix the API call to actually generate the message template.
+# DEPRECATED (December 2025)
+This file is archived and may contain outdated OpenAI API guidance.
+For the single source of truth, see `OPENAI_API_REFERENCE.md` and `CONTEXT7_TRUTH.md`.
+Do not rely on this file for current parameters or model IDs.